cpetrich/counterfeit_DS18B20/README.md

 While it is unclear who designed or produced chips of Family A2, Family A2 appears to have been an inspiration for the Family B2 7Q-Tek QT18B20, based on the following observations:
 * The QT18B20 datasheet claims that a temperature conversion takes <500 ms \[12\].
 This is consistent with the actual behavior of Family A2.
 (While the UMW datasheet claims the same \[14\], one of the datasheets appears to have been used as a template for the other.)
 * According to the datasheet version history, the earliest version of the QT18B20 datasheet did not mention user-defined bytes \[12\].
 Family A2 does not have user-defined bytes in the scratchpad register.
-* The die ciruit of Family A2 resembles the style of both the die of Family A1 (produced by Maxim) and the die of Family B2 (produced by 7Q-Tek).
+* The die circuit of Family A2 resembles the style of both the die of Family A1 (produced by Maxim) and the die of Family B2 (produced by 7Q-Tek).
 The die size is significantly different from Family A1, so it's not a Maxim-produced DS18B20.

 ## MAX31820
 The MAX31820 is a DS18B20 with limited supply voltage range (i.e. up to 3.7 V) and smaller temperature range of high accuracy \[1,8\].
 Like the DS18B20, it uses one-wire family code 0x28 \[1,8\].
 Preliminary investigations have not (yet) revealed a test to distinguish between DS18B20 of Family A1 and Maxim-produced MAX31820 in software \[5\].

 ## Warning
 **Sending undocumented function codes to a DS18B20 sensor may render it permanently useless,** for example if temperature calibration coefficients are overwritten \[5\].
 The recommended way of identifying counterfeit sensors is to check whether the ROM does not follow the pattern 28-xx-xx-xx-xx-00-00-xx \[5\].
-(While the ROM can be overwritten in Families B1 and D1 to mimic genuie sensors, we have not come across sensors with spoofed ROM \[5\].)
+(While the ROM can be overwritten in Families B1 and D1 to mimic genuine sensors, we have not come across sensors with spoofed ROM \[5\].)

 (*Information on chips of Families A, B, C, and D comes from my own investigations of sensors in conjunction with the references below as indicated by reference number \[1-6,8-10\].
 All tests were performed at 5 V with 1.2 kOhm pull-up.
 Decapping was performed jointly with Nga P. Dang, and measurements of temperature offsets and timing with Irina Sæther and Megan O'Sadnick.*)

 ## Sources
-Sensors or probes with authentic or cloned DS18B20 were purchased from the follwing sources.
-Note that only **sensors** purchased from offical Maxim distributors are authentic chips that are guaranteed to have been handled correctly.
+Sensors or probes with authentic or cloned DS18B20 were purchased from the following sources.
+Note that only **sensors** purchased from official Maxim distributors are authentic chips that are guaranteed to have been handled correctly.
 Free samples provided by Maxim Integrated through their online ordering system are gratefully acknowledged.

 **Official Distributors:** Maxim Integrated, Digikey, Farnell, Mouser, RS Components **ebay:** 5hk1584, alice1101983, alphago-it, areyourshop-003, b2cpowershop2010, bernard_netelectroshop, binggogo, careforyou123, cheaptronic24, christians-technik-shop, czb6721960, d-9845, deepenmind, diy-arduino, diybox, enigma-component-shop, e\*shine, efectronics, ele-parts, fr_aurora, fzeroinestore, geekapparels, good-module, happybuddhatrading, icmarket2009, jk_parts, kingelectronics15, lovesell2013, lucas89-8, makershop, mecklenburg8, modul_technik, moore_estates, nouteclab, polida2008, puretek-innovations, rammie_74, scuary1, sensesmart, sensus, sevenshop888, shenglongsi, sparco888, survy2014, tancredielettronica, umtmedia, worldchips, xiaolin4, yantzlf